EXTRACTION POST-OPERATIVE CARE INSTRUCTIONS

 Numbness: Many times the roots of the lower teeth are adjacent to the nerve in the lower jaw.
 When the tooth is removed, the nerve may be slightly disturbed which may lead to a numbness of your chin, lower lip, and your lower teeth on that side.
 No one can determine exactly how long this will remain, but it is rarely permanent.

 Taste and Odor: After the surgery, a bad taste or odor may occur.
 This is usually secondary to a lack of appropriate cleaning in the area.
 Commercial mouthwash may be used along with normal rinsing and brushing.

-Uncommon Problems: Many people fear the possibility of a dry socket, which is a very unusual complication.
-If you have pain, however, that is not relieved by the pain medication or aspirin, this may be the case.
+Uncommon Problems: Many people fear the possibility of a dry socket.
+If you have pain that is not relieved by the pain medication or aspirin, this may be the case.
 If possible, you should return to our office or if the distance is too great, see your local dentist.
 Pain in the ear, difficulty swallowing, and difficulty opening and closing the jaws are symptoms which can occur with varying frequency, and usually are not significant.
-Swelling at a later date is uncommon, but if the swelling increases after 5-7 days, please contact our office at (218)444–9646.
+Swelling at a later date is uncommon, but if the swelling increases after 5-7 days, please contact our office.